gchq/stroom-docs/content/en/docs/glossary.md

 See {{< glossary "Processor Filter" >}}.

+## Group (Users)

+A named group of users to which application and document permissions can be assigned.
+Users can belong to multiple groups.
+Groups allow permissions to be assigned once and affect multiple users.

+## Identity Provider (IDP)

+An _Identity Provider_ is a system or service that can authenticate a user and assert their identity.
+_Identity providers_ can support single sign on (SSO), which allows the user to sign in once to the _Identity Provider_ so they are then authenticated to all systems using that IDP.
+Examples of identity providers are Google, Cognito, KeyCloack.
+Stroom has its own built in IDP or can be configured to use a 3rd party IDP.

 ## Parser

 A Parser is a {{< glossary "Pipeline" >}} element for parsing {{< glossary "Raw Events" >}} into a structured form.